-Upon closing, landowners with conservation easements are assigned to a Stewardship Specialist who serves as their primary contact in matters pertaining to the management of their conservation easement encumbered property.
-Stewardship Specialists are responsible for conducting ground and aerial monitoring of all properties in the easement portfolio, as well as processing all related stewardship activities and/or requests that are identified through ground monitoring visits and landowner relations.
+Post-closing, eased properties are assigned a Stewardship Specialist.
+He/she serves as the primary contact for landowners, in matters pertaining to the management of their conservation easement encumbered property.
+Stewardship Specialists are responsible for conducting annual ground and aerial monitoring, as well as, for processing all related stewardship activities and requests identified through the monitoring visits or landowner communications.

-The Stewardship Specialists also manage all administrative work associated with stewarding each property, which includes:
+Stewardship Specialists also manage administrative work, which includes:

-The general business process for the stewardship of conservation easements is represented below.
-Red arrows indicate the points in the process at which committee or council approvals are required.
-Monitoring of a property occurs twice annually.
-The other activities represented on the diagram below (Notifications, Violations, Reserved Right Requests and Amendments) only occur if requested by a landowner or are required because of an action for which the landowner is responsible.
+The general process for the stewardship of WAC Conservation Easements is represented below.
+Red arrows indicate points in the process at which Easement Committee approvals are required.
+Monitoring occurs twice annually.
+The other activities represented (Notifications, Violations, Reserved Right Requests and Amendments) only occur if asked for by a landowner or if required because of an action for which the landowner is responsible.